When Your Toddler Won’t Sleep: 10 Positive Parenting Bedtime Tips

-2. Children need different amounts of sleep based on their activity levels, age, periods of increased hormone activity, etc and this amount is unique to each child, not just their age.
+2. Experiment with bedtimes.
+Children need different amounts of sleep based on their activity levels, age, periods of increased hormone activity, etc and this amount is unique to each child, not just their age.
 This means that although you may have children of different ages, their optimum bed times may not always correlate in the way we expect (ie, the ‘younger the child, the more sleep they need’).
 This is also true if younger siblings are still taking naps; our two year old had a midday nap and so our five year old was ready to go to bed at night earlier than the toddler.
 Putting a younger child to bed earlier than an older sibling if they are simply not tired is going to cause longer periods of conflict; going to bed at the same time may be a more peaceful option that takes into account individual needs.

-3. Bedtime is a time where, usually, children and parents become separated for the night, when children go into their rooms and parents to theirs.
+3. Connect.
+Bedtime is a time where, usually, children and parents become separated for the night, when children go into their rooms and parents to theirs.
 This is naturally a source of anxiety for children (parents are their primary source of safety, so to them bedtime can feel like we are taking away their immediate safety), which is why bedtimes can often be so hellish for everyone involved.
 By having a period of intense connection with your children 30 minutes before bedtime, your child will relax more easily and be able to go to sleep with good thoughts, feelings and memories as opposed to unprocessed thoughts or feelings.
 When our two were a bit younger we did ‘special time’ with them for half an hour every night before bed; we would do whatever they wanted whether it was some art, reading stories or small-world play.
 Connection like this floods our children with feel-good hormones that promote a deep and peaceful sleep.
 If you have a child whose love language is physical touch, a massage is a great way to relax them and help them become sleepy.

-4. Worries from the day can often follow kids into the night, leading to them laying awake or having bad dreams.
+4. Help them offload.
+Worries from the day can often follow kids into the night, leading to them laying awake or having bad dreams.
 Before bedtime have your child share any worries with you, write them down and put them into a ‘worry jar’ to be collected overnight.
 Swap the piece of paper for an affirmation about your child, such as ‘your smile lights up the room’ or ‘you are strong and kind’, to be given to your child after they have put the next day’s worry in.
 For younger children and toddlers, have them whisper any worries or hurt feelings to one of their favourite teddies, who can go and throw them out of the window, flush them down the toilet or something equally as dramatic- the physical symbolism will mean a lot to a child.

 6. Tell your child a story with the hero protagonist named after them.
 If your child is having worries about school or social events, tell a story similar to the problem they are facing.
 Have the hero in the story overcome the problem, with help.
 This may help your child subconsciously gain confidence in their own problem-solving abilities, reducing their worry about the issue.